freerange/site/soups/weeknotes/week-430.snip.markdown

 the script having been run.

-It was good to get to the bottom of the issue and to see our fix having an impact on a public-facing part of `gov.uk`.
+It was good to get to the bottom of the issue and to see our fix having an impact on a public-facing part of [GOV.UK](https://www.gov.uk/).
 Tracking down the root cause of the bug also seemed much easier thanks to the refactoring work that had gone before.
 This has given us renewed confidence that we're on the right track.

 ## GFR